DECEMBER 2017/JANUARY 2018

 NEXT PARISH MEETING

-The next Parish Council Meeting will be a Special to be held at the Village Hall beginning at 7.30pm on Tuesday 5th December 2016 to deal planning issues and resolve several administrative matters.
-The next Regular meeting will be on 3rd January 2016.
+The next Parish Council Meeting will be held at the Village Hall beginning at 7.30pm on Tuesday 2 January 2017.
 Members of the public are invited.

 Nick van der Bijl